sandeepdhobi/shopify-app-plugin/setup-sync.md

 ## How It Works

 ### Background Processing
-1. **Job Queue**: Uses Bull.js with Redis for reliable job queue management
+1. **Single Job Processing**: Simplified architecture that processes one job at a time
-2. **Batch Processing**: Processes products in configurable batches to manage memory usage
+2. **Optimized Batch Processing**: Processes products in parallel batches for better performance
-3. **Rate Limiting**: Respects Shopify API rate limits (2 requests per second)
+3. **Smart Rate Limiting**: Optimized to 5 requests per second for single job execution
-4. **Error Handling**: Retries failed operations and tracks errors
+4. **Enhanced Error Handling**: Improved error tracking with consecutive error detection

 ### Third-Party Integration
-- **Mock API**: Currently uses a mock third-party API that simulates 1 million products
+- **Mock API**: Currently uses a mock third-party API that simulates 1000 products for testing
 - **Real Implementation**: Replace the `fetchProductsFromThirdParty` function in `queue/syncJobQueue.js` with your actual API integration

 ### Shopify API Compatibility